Tom Bruce (cricketer)

-Tom Charles Bruce (born 2 August 1991) is a New Zealand cricketer who has played Twenty20 Internationals (T20Is) for the national side.
+Tom Charles Bruce (born 2 August 1991) is a New Zealand cricketer who has played Twenty20 Internationals (T20Is) for New Zealand and Scotland.
 He is also a first-class cricketer who plays for Central Districts.

+Early life and education

+Bruce was born on 2 August 1991 in Te Kūiti, New Zealand.
+His father is of Scottish descent.
 He attended Wanganui Collegiate School.

 Domestic career

-In June 2018, he was awarded a contract with Central Districts for the 2018–19 season.
+In June 2018, Bruce was awarded a contract with Central Districts for the 2018–19 season.
 In March 2019, he was named as the Burger King Super Smash Men's Player of the Year at the annual New Zealand Cricket awards.

 In March 2022, in the 2021–22 Plunket Shield season, Bruce scored his maiden double century in first-class cricket, with 208 not out against Northern Districts.

 In March 2025, during the 2024–25 Plunket Shield season, Bruce scored his maiden triple century in first-class cricket, with 345 from 401 deliveries.

 In January 2024, Bruce signed with Lancashire for 2024 season.

 International career

 New Zealand

 In December 2016, he was named in New Zealand's T20I squad for their series against Bangladesh.
 On 3 January 2017 he made his T20I debut for New Zealand against Bangladesh.